molpopgen/ancestry_graph/notes.md

 * It seems that this should be handled "externally" by client code.
 * We need a "mark as dead" function to update the node status and copy the node to a vector of dead nodes.

+### Sample nodes

+* See comments for Topology5.
+It is currently hard to make a node a sample after its initial birth time.

 ## Ancestry table